cjimti/iotwifi/README.md

      -H "Content-Type: application/json" \
      -X POST localhost:8080/connect
 ```
 You should get a JSON response message after a few seconds.
-If everything went well you
-will see something like the following:
+If everything went well you will see something like the following:

 ```json
 {"status":"OK","message":"Connection","payload":{"ssid":"straylight-g","state":"COMPLETED","ip":"","message":""}}
 ```

-You can get the status at any time with the following call to the **status** end point.
-Here
-is an example:
+You can get the status at any time with the following call to the **status** endpoint.
+Here is an example:

 ```bash
 # get the wifi status